 SEOUL, June 23 (Yonhap) -- South Korea's currency on Thursday fell below the 1,300-won level against the U.S. dollar for the first time in about 13 years amid growing concerns about global monetary tightening and an economic recession.

-The local currency opened at 1,299 won against the U.S. dollar Thursday and fell to as low as 1,302.80 at one point.
-It marked the first time since July 14, 2009 that the won has fallen through the 1,300-won level in intraday trading.
+It marked the first time that the won has fallen through the 1,300-won level since July 14, 2009, in intraday trading.

 Market volatility has recently heightened over fears of the U.S. central bank's aggressive monetary tightening and a resulting global recession.
 The won has slid around 8 percent against the dollar so far this year.

 Overnight, Fed Chair Jerome Powell told a congressional hearing that interest rate hikes intended to fight inflation could lead to an economic recession, which sparked demand for safer assets.